nsysu-oia/exchange-backend/README.md

 }
 ```

-And modify the Express app's listening port to `3001` accordingly
+And modify the Express app's listening port to `3001` in `.env` in the app's root directory

 ```sh
 PORT=3001